jyutzler/Bridge-Systems/system.md

    * 5♠ = 2 kings
    * 5NT = 3 kings

+### 5NT Pick a Slam
+A voluntary bid of 5NT is forcing and asks partner to try to pick the best slam available.
+There are no hard-and-fast rules here, but possibilities include:
+   * bidding a new 4-card suit (looking for a 4-4 fit)
+   * supporting partner with mild support (looking for a good 7-card fit)
+   * rebidding a previously bid suit with unannounced length and/or strength
+   * returning to 6NT with no better options

+The asker may continue to bid up the line if completely displeased with the response.

+### Grand Slam Force
+A jump to 5NT (and some 5NT bids when the auction is at the five level) is “Grand Slam Force,” asking partner to bid a grand slam with two of the three top trump
+honors:

+5NT
+   * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
+   * 7 of the trump suit = two of the three top trump honors.

 ## Defensive Bidding
 ### Suit Overcalls
-Suit overcalls show 8–16 points (double and bid the long suit with a stronger hand).
+Suit overcalls show 8–16 points nonvulnerable and 10-16 points vulnerable (double and bid the long suit with a stronger hand).
+In general an overcall shows 5+ cards but it may show a strong 4 (AKJx) at the one level.
 A reopening bid means much the same as a direct seat bid, but it may be made with about a king less.
 Versus an opening preempt, an overcall is natural.

 The only forcing response is a cuebid of opener’s suit, asking the overcaller about the quality of his overcall: